-RacingThePlanet was founded in February 2002 in Hong Kong by American Mary Gadams, a former investment banker and strategist, who has completed more than 50 marathons, ultramarathons and wilderness competitions around the world.
-The first event under the RacingThePlanet banner was held in September 2003, near Dunhuang, China, and called the Gobi March.
+The 4 Deserts Race Series, formerly called RacingThePlanet, was founded in Hong Kong in February 2002 by American Mary Gadams.
+A former investment banker and strategist by day, Gadams was a well-known figure in adventure and endurance sport with finishes in numerous marathons, ultramarathons and wilderness competitions around the world.
+The first 4 Deserts event, Gobi March, was held in September 2003 near Dunhuang, China.
 This inaugural event introduced trail running races to the expansive Asian country.
-Less than a year later, in July 2004, the Atacama Crossing was held in Chile, followed by the first Sahara Race in Egypt in September 2005.
+Less than a year later, in July 2004, the series expanded to the Atacama Crossing in Chile, and then in September to the Sahara Race in Egypt.
 The Last Desert in Antarctica was inaugurated in January 2006.

 In February 2008, a fifth event, called the Roving Race, was added to the 4 Deserts calendar.
 This event, of similar format, moved to a new country each year while highlighting the natural and cultural features of each location.
 The first Roving Race, titled RacingThePlanet: Vietnam, routed competitors through the rice terraces of Sapa in northwest Vietnam.
 RacingThePlanet: Namibia 2009 then skirted Fish River Canyon and Skeleton Coast of Namibia.
 Then came races in Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013) and Madagascar (2014).
 The eighth Roving Race is scheduled for Ecuador in 2015.